SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ExpandAndCollapse/ExpandCollapsewithLayout/README.md

 #Expand and Collapse Icon in Layout

-This sample demonstrate how to create an icon of various shapes in a Layout.
+This sample demonstrates how to create an icon of various shapes in a Layout.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/expandcollapse?theme=fluent